✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for WooCommerce: orders, products & customers as tables

-Read directly from WooCommerce's HPOS tables (wc_orders, wc_order_addresses, wc_customer_lookup) and the product post types.
-Sort, filter, and inline-edit without opening each order.
+Read directly from WooCommerce HPOS tables (wc_orders, wc_order_addresses, wc_customer_lookup) and product post types.
+Sort, filter, and inline-edit orders without opening each one — and surface wc_orders_meta as real columns.

 ♾️ Lifetime License available